joelgraff/presentations/engineering_opensourced/md/topics/have_your_cake_and_eat_it_too.md

 In other words, you can<br><br>

 <span style="font-size:150%">
+have your cake<br>
-have your cake and eat it, too.
+and eat it, too.
 </span>